The Treasures of Poland

 WARSAW – CZESTOCHOWA – ZAKOPANE [Breakfast, Lunch]

 After breakfast, we depart for Zakopane – one of the most popular vacation resorts in the Tatra Mountains.
-Enroute, we stop in Czestochowa to visit the Jasna Gora Monastery and the Black Madonna Shrine with its miraculous icon.
-Lunch will be served a local restaurant in Czestochowa.
+En route, we stop in Czestochowa to visit Jasna Gora Monastery and the Black Madonna Shrine with its miraculous icon.
+Lunch will be served at a local restaurant.
 In the evening we arrive in Zakopane beautifully situated at the foot of the Tatra Mountains, in the valley between Gubalowka and Giewont.
 It is the most popular resort in Poland and one of the most beautiful places in all of Poland, owing to its picturesque location.
 Once, a small mountain village, Zakopane became a fashionable artist’s retreat at the beginning of the 20th century.

 ZAKOPANE – KRAKOW [Breakfast, Dinner]